stefperf/ayto/README.md

 ACKNOWLEDGEMENTS
 ----------------
-Many thanks to Daniel Ronde for identifying and formulating the problem.
+Many thanks to Daniel Ronde for presenting the problem to me.